cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Process the  Output

 We need to process the raw output from the model before we can display it to the user.
+We'll first copy the model output to a new HDR `RenderTexture`.

 ![process_output_pt1](..\images\basic-in-game-style-transfer-tutorial\process_output_pt1.png)

+We'll then copy the data to a `Texture2D` and pass it to the `ProcessImage()` method.
+This time we'll be executing the `ProcessOutput()` function on the `ComputeShader`.

 ![process_output_pt2](..\images\basic-in-game-style-transfer-tutorial\process_output_pt2.png)